bermarte/app-theme/development-strategy.md

 ### HTML

-* Fix about.html
+* Work on about.html
-* Fix contact.html
+* Work on contact.html
-* Fix services.html
+* Work on services.html
-* Fix index.html
+* Work on index.html

 ### CSS